JaspreetKhela/ai-assisted-software-design-exercise/README.md

 ## Program (Memory and Compute) Efficiency
 The analysis of the memory and compute efficiency of the `UsernamePasswordGenerator` class code follows:
 * **Memory Efficiency**:
-  1. The code uses relatively small constant string variables (LOWERCASE, UPPERCASE, DIGITS, SPECIAL_CHARACTERS) to store character sets.
+  1. The code uses relatively small constant string variables (`LOWERCASE`, `UPPERCASE`, `DIGITS`, `SPECIAL_CHARACTERS`) to store character sets.
 These variables have constant memory usage regardless of the length of the generated password.
   2. The `generateUsername` and `generatePassword` methods use `StringBuilder` to build the username and password strings.
 This is memory-efficient because it avoids creating multiple intermediate string objects during string concatenation.
   3. The memory usage is primarily determined by the length of the generated username and password, which is based on user input.
 As long as the lengths are reasonable, memory usage should be manageable.
 * **Compute Efficiency**: